Skip to main content

 However, challenges remain.
 The region needs to accelerate investments, train specialized human capital, establish robust regulatory frameworks that ensure security and privacy, and build trust among companies and users.

-At BID Invest, we support the private sector's transformation with specialized advisory services in Digital Transformation and financial solutions tailored to the region's needs.
+At iDB Invest, we support the private sector's transformation with specialized advisory services in digital transformation and financial solutions tailored to the region's needs.

 We offer everything from refinancing to advanced project finance structures, with a strategic focus on developing and expanding data centers.